+This model might explain the great flood of reformist and authoritarian parties in that they become, in our opinion, the symbol of vengeance.
 The masses see in these organisations the sacerdotal caste and church that will lead to their millenary dream.
-For their part, the bureaucrats of power (the trade unions should be included in this argument) who present themselves as ascending elites, have every interest in exploiting this sentiment, while their very nature prevents them from stimulating any initiative towards a process of liberalisation.
+For their part, the bureaucrats of power (the trade unions should be included in this argument) who present themselves as ascending and would find itself instrumentalised in the sense of pseudo self-management.